 According to the State of Connecticut, health care providers must display photographic identification badges during work hours.
 This act applies to students on clinical education experiences in the PTA program.
-Identification badges will be obtained at Naugatuck Valley Community College.
-The PTA program will provide instructions in regards to obtaining these badges and information required to do so.
+Student identification badges will be obtained at CT State Community College-NV.
 These badges are to be worn at all times while completing the clinical experience at the designated facility.
 If the student does not have proper identification, they are not allowed to be present at the clinic and it will be considered an unexcused absence, subject to the policies noted within the course syllabi.